Yahyaabbakar92/library-project-TOP/README.md

 - After the form is filled, clicking the add book button adds a new row below to the displayed header of the table
 - Clicking remove book will remove the row from the table
 - Clicking toggle status will switch the read value of the row it was clicked

+- if element contains ???x

+## Need to Refactor

+- I was able to get the toggle button to change the book status.
+However, it only works when clicked once and doesn't have any effect on a second click.
+Also it works after one book is added and the button is clicked after the book is added.
+If multiple books are added, then the toggle button only changes status of the last book added and not any other book.

+- I also have to style my radio inputs and make the app responsive